Same-sex marriage upheld by Spain's highest court

 The Roman Catholic church also strongly opposed the law and priests were active in calling on people to support the anti-same-sex protests during the Zapatero years.

-Conservative and Catholic groups criticised Tuesday's court ruling.
-The Family Forum, which organised protests against same-sex marriage, demanded the government repeal the law.
+Conservative and Catholic groups criticized Tuesday's court ruling.
+The Family Forum, which organized protests against same-sex marriage, demanded the government repeal the law.

 "If the PP hides behind this sentence to now accept the Zapatero law, it will be reneging on the public commitments it made in 2004 and 2005 and failing to defend the ideas of its core supporters in a politically cowardly way," it said.